rednblkx/HomeKey-ESP32/docs/content/updates.md

 > [!NOTE]
 > This is available starting with version `v0.7`.

 The easiest way to update your device is through the web interface.
-Simply navigate to the device's IP address in your web browser and nvaigate to the "OTA Update" page.
+Simply navigate to the device's IP address in your web browser and navigate to the "OTA Update" page.

 1.  **Access the Web Interface:** Navigate to the device's IP address in your web browser.
 2.  **Navigate to OTA Update section:** Click the "OTA Update" button on the left-hand side of the page.